kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 understand the longitudinal dynamics.

 To gain an appreciation of these interactions, we will analyze the side-view suspension geometry of the Acura RSX.
-The definition of 'anti' geometry and the existence of a pitch centre is discussed.
+The definition of anti-lift and anti-dive geometry is discussed, and the existence of a pitch centre is explored.

 ## Suspension design